Think-A-Move/SPEAR-SDK-Java-Linux/SpearSdkExample/README.md

 $ apt install openjdk-8-jdk
 ```

-#### Install Oracle JDK 8:

-On Ubuntu 16.04 LTS, You need to install Oracle Java SE 8 to build the application.
+For Ubuntu 16.04 LTS, You need to install Oracle Java SE 8 to build the application.
 The deployable package (.deb) fails to launch JVM with OpenJDK.

 See https://www.digitalocean.com/community/tutorials/how-to-install-java-with-apt-get-on-ubuntu-16-04 to install Oracle JDK 8 and change its default Java version.